MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 }

 ### **/filter/stats/{fieldName}**
-Gives st on the sample made of the filtrated pharmacies.
+Gives stats like the request "/stats/{fieldName}" but on a sample made of the filtrated pharmacies.
+In the body we put the spe